-Students have access to their grades through Web Access provided by the university.
-In accordance with the Family Rights and Privacy Act, grades are confidential information.
+Students have access to their grades through myOKWU provided by the university.
+In accordance with the Family Educational Rights and Privacy Act, grades are confidential information.
 Under no circumstance will a grade be disclosed over the phone or via email.